aleksbalev/l2loot/README.md

 3. **Save the file** (Ctrl + S)

 ### Step 3: Update the Database
-After editing prices, **copy and paste this command** in your PowerShell window:
+After editing prices, **copy and paste this command** in your terminal window:
 ```powershell
 .\bin\l2loot.bat update-prices
 ```